Fund & Friend Raising

 A City-wide campaign

 This second “buy local” campaign was a sequel to the above for Mainstreets Pittsburgh.
-More advertising-focused, “Discover Pittsburgh Neighborhoods” partnered 10 communities in a revamped co-op effort.
+More advertising-focused, “Discover Pittsburgh Neighborhoods” partnered 10 communities in a revamped co-operative effort.
 The RS&A team produced:

 - Discount co-op ad rates